 It is important not to assume that you need to handle everything on your own.
 Delegating responsibilities and asking others for help can permit you to focus on the specifics of your treatment and your own emotional well-being.
 These requests can include everyday tasks that become more difficult due to fatigue or the constraints of time.

 Allow family and friends to help.
 Even small bits of assistance can have a big impact.
 When someone offers to help, try to avoid saying “Nothing right now, I’m fine.”
-This could shut down future offers of support.
+This could limit future offers of support.
 Instead, you could say, “I may have something for you later, if that’s okay.
 I’d love to let you know soon.”
 When you do need help, say “yes.”

 Often, people will want to help but do not know how.
 If you are not clear in what you need, you may risk losing out on significant boosts or not getting what you need.
 Be specific in your desires so that everyone knows their role.
-Your caregivers may try to become “fixers” to every problem that comes up or try to solve every issue immediately, which may not be what you want.
+Your caregivers may try to become “fixers” to every problem that comes up or try to solve every issue immediately, which may not always be what you are looking for.
 Sometimes, there are no perfect solutions.
 It is okay to ask your loved ones to listen to your thoughts and feelings, positive or negative, and simply be with you.

 How Others May Help